-a.
-Newly discovered evidence that could not have been discovered at the time of the hearing and would have had a significant effect on the outcome;

-- b.
-A violation of the procedures under this Policy that had a significant effect on the outcome; or - c.
+- 1. Newly discovered evidence that could not have been discovered at the time of the hearing and would have had a significant effect on the outcome. - 2.
+A violation of the procedures under this Policy that had a significant effect on the outcomes. - 3.
 An appeal of the sanction(s) imposed.